 Terrarium decorations are more than just another means to waste your money and/or make your Dumeril’s boa terrarium look prettier.
 While they can serve an aesthetic function, they also enhance a reptile’s quality of life by mimicking their natural environment and providing mental stimulation.
 The best zoos do this all the time — it’s called environmental enrichment.
 A common misconception is that reptiles are stupid creatures that don’t need “toys” or decorations beyond their keeper’s fancy, so modern reptile husbandry experts are working to disprove this.
 Read more in this article: Environmental Enrichment For Reptiles ; What?
 Why? and How…?

 The one accessory/item of “decor” that your Dumeril’s boa terrarium will need the most is a hide box.
-Since these boas are shy creatures, they need a dark, humid hidey-hole to call their own.
+Since these boas are shy creatures, they need a dark, humid hidey-hole to call their own — and preferably more than one.
 Whatever you use, it needs to be big enough to fit the whole snake (no mean feat for a large adult female).

 For a juvenile, this is easy.
-Go to the pet store, pick out a large hide/cork round/log, and ta da!
-You’re done.
+Go to the pet store, pick out some caves/cork rounds/hollow logs of an appropriate size, and tada, you’re done.
 Ah, the bliss of small snakes…

 But if you have an adult, a little more creativity is required.
 If you’re feeling crafty, you can always make one!
 Roughly 18”x18-24”x6-8” should do the trick.

-Whatever you use, line it with damp sphagnum moss to create a humid retreat.
+Whatever you use, line one of the hides with damp sphagnum moss to create a humid retreat.
 This is especially important when your snake is about to shed.

-One thing you can do, though (and that the snake will actually appreciate), is collect dry, non-chemical-treated leaves during autumn.
-Scatter them in your boa’s enclosure and watch him/her explore the new scents and textures.
+Something fun that you can do for your Dumeril’s boa is collect dry, non-chemical-treated leaves during autumn.
+Scatter them in your pet’s enclosure and watch him/her explore the new scents and textures.

 PRO TIP: Clean the enclosure and its decor with chlorhexidine or a bleach solution monthly.
 If you use bleach, don’t put the snake back in until you can’t smell the bleach fumes any more.